Master in International Economics

 |Duration||3 semesters (4 semesters for students required to complete a placement)|

 The first semester is built around mandatory courses in, for example, international economics, macroeconomics and development economics.
 In the second semester students choose from a range of electives.
-In addition, they all participate in a project seminar focusing in detail on selected contemporary policy issues.
+In addition, all students participate in a project seminar focusing in detail on selected contemporary policy issues.
 The third semester is reserved for researching and preparing the thesis.
-Teaching is entirely in English, giving students an opportunity to sustainably improve their comprehension and speaking skills in an English context.
-This approach also reflects the standard requirements for applicants hoping to work in international companies.
 Classes are conducted in a combined lecture/seminar format where students are expected to play an active part.

 |Language of Instruction||English|